How to repot a Christmas Tree

 If possible, it’s best to invest in a Christmas tree with roots.
 This way, your tree can easily be repotted and enjoyed for years to come.
 Our top tip is to keep your tree in a cool room with moist roots.
 Your tree will have been growing in chilly weather and has already gone into dormancy so try to keep it in its natural winter state by placing it away from open fires or radiators.
 This will give it a higher chance of a successful outdoor transition after Christmas.
 Re-plant your tree after Christmas by placing it in a hole in your garden or a pot about double the diameter of its current pot, give it a good drink and cover with some good quality mulch.

-The hardy Spruce tree (Find out more about the miniature Spruce tree here) is seasoned to cold temperatures and frosty, exposed sites – so it should have no problem comfortably living out the rest of the chilly winter in your garden!
+The hardy Spruce tree is seasoned to cold temperatures and frosty, exposed sites – so it should have no problem comfortably living out the rest of the chilly winter in your garden!

 If you buy a cut-down tree lacking in a root structure then unfortunately you will not be able to replant it in your garden.
 Whilst hosting your cut Christmas tree, be sure to house it in a tree-holder to ensure that it receives the support it requires whilst drinking throughout the time it is inside.